PRO HUMANITATE INSTITUTE

 Marianne Magjuka, M.Ed.

 A native Hoosier, Marianne grew up in Indianapolis and received both a B.A. and M.Ed. from the University of Notre Dame.
 In 2005, Marianne moved to the Mississippi Gulf Coast, where she served with the Alliance for Catholic Education, taught social studies at a Catholic high school, and performed disaster relief in the wake of Hurricane Katrina.
 After coordinating an AmeriCorps*VISTA project at Florida State University, Marianne moved to Waco, Texas, and served as Assistant Director of Community Service & Service Learning at Baylor University.
 Marianne has experience with curriculum design, strategic planning, leadership development, diversity education, orientation programs, service-learning pedagogy, community-based research, social justice education, and service programming.
-At Wake Forest, she manages the Office of Service & Social Action and oversees student development through My Journey.
-In addition, she co-directs the university’s Civic Learning and Democratic Engagement initiative.
+At Wake Forest, she manages the Office of Service & Social Action and co-directs the university’s Civic Learning and Democratic Engagement initiative.

 Contact Marianne with questions about international service, social justice education, Social Action Collaborative, Leadership Laureates, and civic learning and democratic engagement.